mnuhurr/freqresp/README.md

 - device: device to use (device name string)
 - n_waves: number of full waves to generate for each measurement point

+- f0: beginning of the frequency sweep
+- f1: end of the frequency sweep
+- pid: points in decade